 Economic management (Cluster A) covers the quality of three closely related policy areas: monetary and exchange rate, fiscal, and debt.
 The CPIA score for the economic management cluster and the components of this cluster reflect the overall prudent stance of policies in Sub-Saharan African countries, the flexibility of policies to respond to shocks, and the appropriate use of policy buffers.
-The 2014 average scores for the region’s 38 IDA countries are monetary and exchange rate policy, 3.5; fiscal policy, 3.2; and debt policy, 3.3.
-Within the economic management cluster, one area where countries are showing progress is in debt policy and management.
-Among countries with gains in this area are Chad, Côte d’Ivoire, Democratic Republic of Congo, Madagascar, and Zambia.
-Overall, the regional score of cluster A declined to 3.3 from 3.4 in 2013, because of weaker fiscal policy performance.
+The 2015 average scores for the region’s 38 IDA countries are monetary and exchange rate policy, 3.4; fiscal policy, 3.1; and debt policy, 3.3.
+More than one-third of the region’s countries (13) saw a slippage in their economic management score, up from 11 countries in 2014.
+A few countries saw an improvement in this score, thanks to efforts aimed at restoring macroeconomic stabilization.
+Overall, the regional score for the economic management cluster remained broadly unchanged at 3.3, despite weaker performance on monetary and exchange rate and fiscal policies.